Monir and Berlioz

 Born in Tehran in Iran on 18 January 1946 she developed early a love of classical music, well before she left her native country to come and settle in Britain.
 Her first tastes in music went to all the great classics, particularly Mozart and Beethoven.
 When we first met late in 1989 I introduced her to Berlioz, for whom I myself had a special passion which went back to the 1950s, and she was an instant convert.
 From recordings, broadcasts and live concerts she got to know intimately the whole musical output of Berlioz; one of her favourite works was Roméo et Juliette, the first work of Berlioz I played to her.
 But she went further: she was so struck by reading the composer’s Mémoires in translation that she made a point of learning French, through a course at the Open University and subsequent stays in France: her intention was to be able to read Berlioz’s writings in the original (much as Berlioz learned English to be able to read Shakespeare!).
 In the mid 1990s, at the time when the internet was developing fast, she suggested to me the creation of a website that would be devoted exclusively to Berlioz: that was the starting point of what was to became the site www.hberlioz.com.
 An early version of the site was first launched on 18 July 1997; we continued to work on it together for the next 24 years without interruption, and the site developed considerably in size and scope over this time (the Site History gives an outline of its growth over the years).

 From the start the site was a collaborative enterprise, in which both of us read and commented on each other’s work; this often makes it difficult to identify the exact contribution of each of us to the site.
 But as the site grew there arose an effective division of labour between the two of us.
 In practice Monir became the public face of the site, and handled much of the correspondence that was sent to us.
-Then there were particular areas which became virtually her own domain (just as other areas of the site were my own special concern).
+Then there were particular areas which became virtually her own domain (just as other areas of the site were my own special concern; see below).
 She took charge of the news section and of the Concerts section, and collected and published regularly information about forthcoming performances of the music of Berlioz.
 Closely related to this were the Archive section of past performances, and the section of the reviews of concerts, in English or French, sent to us by numerous contributors, which she managed for many years.
 She was also primarily responsible for compiling the pages on Berlioz’s bicentenary in 2003, and on the Celebrations of the 150th anniversary of Berlioz’s death in 2019.
 For the celebrations of 2003 she invited and organised a series of contributions from leading Berlioz specialists, which were collected in the section entitled Berlioz Bicentenary Special.

 Another special interest of Monir was in the visual evidence of all kinds that illustrated Berlioz’s career and works, and his posthumous influence.
 Many sections of the site with a primarily visual content were initiated by her, notably Berlioz Photo Album, Berlioz Cartoons, Berlioz Statues, First Editions of Berlioz’s Published Scores, Berlioz and Literature, Berlioz Inspired Works of Art, Berlioz-inspired Art Postcards, and the large and diverse section entitled Berlioz Memorabilia.